GlenABradley/NewsIntelligence/README.md

 ## 🎯 **Executive Summary**

 The News Intelligence Platform is a cutting-edge AI system that **automatically processes breaking news from multiple sources, performs sophisticated truth detection, and generates professional journalist-ready reports**.
-Built on proven dual-pipeline technology, this platform represents the foundation for a $2.5M investment opportunity in truth-based journalism automation.
+Built on proven dual-pipeline technology, this platform represents the foundation for an opportunity in truth-based journalism automation.

 **Current Status**: **95% Functional MVP** with real data processing capabilities
-**Investment Opportunity**: Video podcast platform for automated fact-based journalism
 **Market**: Growing demand for truth detection in the fake news era

 ## 🚀 **Quick Start - News Intelligence Platform**